TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 ```
 But once you've typed in a little bit more, it will complete the name for you, making it possible to write out the full file path above by typing as little as `cd Doc[tab]O[tab]f[tab]j[tab]cal[tab]` (depending on what other folders exist on your computer).
 Test it out, and get comfortable with how this works.
 You're gonna love it.

 Third, there's a really handy shortcut for opening everything within a project directory: `.` Once you've installed a text editor, you can use this shortcut to open up an entire project and all of its files in one go.
-This shortcut is also commonly used with Git (which is covered in detail later on) with commands like `git add .` to add all of the files inside of a directory into Git's staging area.
+This shortcut is also commonly used with Git (later on it's covered in detail) with commands like `git add .` to add all of the files inside of a directory into Git's staging area.
 For example, if you have VS Code installed, you can `cd` into the project directory and then type `code .` (with the period) to open up all of the project files.
 See the next section of this lesson for a more detailed example.

 **A Note on typing passwords**: When using a command in the terminal that requires you to enter your password for authentication (such as `sudo`), the characters should not be visible to you as you type them.
 While you might think the terminal isn't responding, don't worry!
 This is a security feature to protect confidential information, similar to how password fields on websites use asterisks or dots.
-Your password is still being typed in the terminal.
+By not displaying the characters you write, the Terminal keeps your password secure.

 #### Opening files in VSCode from the Command Line